-What you must pay when you get these services In-Network Services that are covered for you Physician/Practitioner services, including doctor's Telehealth services are office visits (continued) provided at the same cost share as in the Certain telehealth services, including: most office or health care Medicare Part A and B covered services. setting.
-Please see the You have the option of getting these services appropriate sections of through an in-person visit or by telehealth.
-If the Benefits chart for you choose to get one of these services by benefit rules, limits and telehealth, you must use an in-network provider cost sharing. who offers the service by telehealth.
-These services are provided through phone and/or video.
+Physician/Practitioner services, including doctor's office visits (continued)

+- Certain telehealth services, including: PCP visits, Specialist visits, Outpatient Rehabilitation Services (Physical Therapy, Occupational Therapy, Speech Therapy), Outpatient Mental Health, and Psychiatric Care. - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use an in-network provider who offers the service by telehealth. - These services are provided through phone and/or video.
 Some services may require video.
-Please coordinate with your provider for these services.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment doctor within 24 hours if:
+Please coordinate with your provider for these services. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment